mgoonde/neighbour/README.md

+# Description:

-pbc neighbour list in fortran, using bins.
+Periodic Boundary Conditions (pbc) neighbour list in fortran, using bins.
+Encapsulated in a derived type [t_neighbour](https://mgoonde.github.io/neighbour/type/t_neighbour.html).

-Compile:
+# Compile:

+Compile the object with some useful flags:

 ```bash
 gfortran -g -O2 -march=native -ffast-math -funroll-loops -c m_neighbour.f90
 ```

+# Caller program:

+To compile: link your program with `m_neighbour.o` compiled as above, and set the `-I` to this directory.
-Use in program:
+Pseudocode example program:

 ```f90
 program main